 $MailSender = ""

 My error that I am getting for the output-file is System.Management.Automation.MethodInvocationException: Exception calling “ReadAllBytes” with “1” argument(s): “Could not find file ‘C:\Windows\System32\Windows11AdoptionReport.html’.” —> System.IO.FileNotFoundException: Could not find file ‘C:\Windows\System32\Windows11AdoptionReport.html’.
-It doesn’t seem to Output the file so cant find it.
+It doesn’t seem to Output the file so can’t find it.

 Hey Jannik, did you manage to find out what may be the cause of the runbook not outputting the html file?